Hydrocortisone Cream

 Hydrocortisone cream is a type of medicine that is known as a topical corticosteroid.

-Corticosteroids are a class of synthetic steroids hormones; they are a man-made version of hormones that are normally produced by the adrenal glands.
+Corticosteroids are a class of synthetic steroid hormones, man-made versions of hormones usually produced by the adrenal glands.

 When Hydrocortisone is applied to the skin, it acts inside the skin cells to decrease the release of histamines.
-This reduces any swelling, redness and itching, and consequently helps prevent any further scratching.
+This reduces swelling, redness, and itching, and consequently helps prevent further scratching.

 Your doctor will usually prescribe the lowest-strength topical steroid to help clear the flare-up.
 For example, Hydrocortisone 1% is often prescribed initially.
 If there is no improvement after three to seven days, a stronger topical steroid is usually prescribed.